pareklund/adorable/README.md

 To alleviate your fears, turn to the console running `docker compose up` and you most likely see that the application (Claude) is hard at work.

+### No MCP Integration

+Initially, I had the ambition of utilizing MCP for generating apps (e.g. for generalizing/simplifying GitHub- and Supabase integration), but I didn't get the time.
+The Services button in the main page (initial) prompt is a remnant of that.

 ### TODO